MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_14_EnableSignRiskPolicy.md

 #### Task 2 - Enable Sign-in risk policy

-1. On the Identity protection blade, in the left navigation, select **Sign-in risk policy**.
+1. On the Identity protection page, in the left navigation, select **Sign-in risk policy**.

 2. As with the User risk policy, the Sign-in risk policy can be assigned to users and groups and allows you to exclude users from the policy.